shoc71/Anyone-Blog/README.md

 written by shoc71

 ## Description
-Full-stack Blogging website for anonymous users to post their thoughts about they want to with a title and description, all saved on the localstorage (temp) to showoff as a working model and hopefully display more when a working server is implemented.
+Full-stack Blogging website for anonymous users to post their thoughts about they want to with a title and description, all saved on the localstorage json (temp) to showoff as a working model and hopefully display more when a working server is implemented.

 ## Table of Contents
 - [Description](#description)